Dundee Museum of Transport

 The Dundee Museum of Transport, located in Dundee, Scotland is a self-sustaining Scottish Charitable Organisation.
 The museum has a collection of historical items covering transport in Dundee and across Scotland.

+As of 2025, the museum plans to renovate and move into the former Maryfield Tram Depot from its current site at Market Mews by 2027.
+This will allow space to display more objects and “provide a valuable history of Dundee”.
+The planned move would aim to provide the resources to conduct more educational workshops and community work.

 History

+2010–14: Establishment

 In February 2010, representatives from several local groups met intending to establish Dundee Museum of Transport (DMofT).

 A committee was elected to advance the plans as quickly as possible, and on 2 June 2010 Dundee Museum of Transport was granted charitable status.
 Shortly after being formed DMofT acquired the lease on a derelict building that previously was part of an abattoir.
 Over the next four years a group of volunteers with little outside help or financial assistance, renovated the building and made it habitable.

-On Saturday 26 April 2014, Dundee Museum of Transport opened to the public.
+2014–2023: Opening of the museum and first decade

-The museum opened on 26 April 2014 in one main hall, and over the next two years Halls two, three and four were completed and opened.
+The Dundee Museum of Transport officially opened on 26 April 2014. in one main hall, and over the next two years Halls two, three and four were completed and opened.

 Although the original intention was for the Market Mews site to be temporary, with a move slated for just a couple of years later, delays in acquiring and funding a permanent site pushed this back.
-Because of this, the museum currently has a lease extension at Market Mews until 2024.
+As a result, the museum currently has a lease extension at Market Mews until 2024.

-From inception, the original Trustees intended to acquire the Maryfield tram depot as the museum’s eventual home.
-With the aid of a grant from Dundee City Council’s Common Good fund, the Maryfield site was purchased in 2015.
-The museum is now looking for funding to refurbish it.
-The current designs for the site were drawn up in 2019 and continue to be developed.